pgbackrest/pgbackrest/doc/BLOG.md

 <...>
 INFO: restore command end: completed successfully (3697ms)
 ```
-As we saw above most of the database is contained in a single segment file, so the restore must copy and decompress the entire file from repo 1 (compressed size 30.4MB) because it was changed since the full backup.
+As we saw above the main table is contained in a single file, so the restore must copy and decompress the entire file from repo 1 (compressed size 30.4MB) because it was changed since the full backup.

 To test the full backup restore in repo 2 we need to first restore the cluster to the most recent backup in repo 2:
 ```